szilard/benchm-ml/README.md

 GBM     | H2O     |   35000     |     10      | 100
         | xgboost |   110000    |     30      | 50

-One usually hopes here much better accuracy for the 1000x in training time vs linear models.
+One usually hopes here (and often gets) much better accuracy for the 1000x in training time vs linear models.

 ##### Distributed Systems